2023–2025 Sundhnúkur eruptions: Wildfires

-During the first weeks following the start of the March–May eruption in 2024, wildfires broke out on the Svartsengi area.
-The fires, unlike the extensive wildfires during the Fagradalsfjall eruption in 2023, which spread across vast distances, were contained within a localised region.
-However, very dry soil and gentle breezes raised the risk of the fires' spread, especially with lava temperatures soaring between 700 and 800 C. Firefighting efforts, characterised by manual labour and the strategic use of tanker trucks—including a notably powerful truck from the Rescue Team in Vík í Mýrdal—were undertaken between firefighters in Grindavík and the Fire Protection Services of Árnessýsla and Suðurnes, as well as the Þorbjörn Rescue Team.
-Emergency crews successfully gained control over the wildfires in beginning of April 2024, with most of the flames having been extinguished.
+During the first weeks following the start of the March–May 2024 eruption, wildfires broke out on the Svartsengi area.
+The fires, unlike the extensive wildfires during the last Fagradalsfjall eruption in 2023, which spread across vast distances, were contained within a localised region.
+However, very dry soil and gentle breezes raised the risk of the fires' spread, especially with lava temperatures soaring between 700 and 800 C. Firefighting efforts, characterised by manual labour and the strategic use of tanker trucks—including a notably powerful truck from the Rescue Team in Vík í Mýrdal—were carried out by firefighters in Grindavík together with the Fire Protection Services of Árnessýsla and Suðurnes, as well as the Þorbjörn Rescue Team.
+Emergency crews successfully gained control over the wildfires at the beginning of April 2024, with most of the flames having been extinguished.

 Minor wildfires broke out in the Svartsengi area again at the beginning of June 2024, shortly after the May–June eruption had commenced.
 Firefighters reported that while extinguishing the fires was manageable, they had to remain vigilant to prevent the fires from getting out of control.
 The fires were anticipated due to the dry period in the area following the onset of summer.
 A few days later, additional fires began in the area, similar to those previously extinguished.
 The firefighting efforts were well-supported by a strong labour force from Grindavík and additional teams from the Capital Region.

 In late August 2024, wildfires broke out in several areas on the Reykjanes Peninsula due to the lava flow from the August–September 2024 eruption.
 The fire chief in Grindavík stated that the dry terrain and strong winds made it easier for the fires to spread.
 The area was used as a military training ground by the United States Army in the post-war period, making it inaccessible to fire trucks.
 The fires were initially too close to the lava field for emergency responders to intervene safely, but as they moved farther from the eruption site, more time became available to prepare for extinguishing them.